 📝 "A new liver is just the beginning.
 Plan for life, not just surgery."

-7. Choose the Right Center, Not Just the Cheapest
+7. Choose the Right Centre, Not Just the Cheapest

-Cost should not be your only consideration when selecting a transplant center.
+Cost should not be your only consideration when selecting a transplant centre.
 Look for:

-Some centers offer packages that minimise surprises by discharging stable patients, so look for transparency in their pricing model.
+Some centres offer packages that minimise surprises by discharging stable patients, so look for transparency in their pricing model.

 🧠"The right care saves more than money—it saves lives."